 An entity shall allocate the transaction price to each performance obligation identified in a contract on a relative stand-alone selling price basis.
-As our collaboration and license agreements only contain one single performance obligation, the transaction price is entirely allocated to this single performance obligation.
+As the Company's collaboration and license agreements only contain one single performance obligation, the transaction price is entirely allocated to this single performance obligation.